Instagram: @brugger_daniela /

-My practise is based on exchange, sitting between artistic production, collaboration, curation and art education.
-My works finalise mainly in form of performances, installations, videos, text, workshops, and audio works.
+My art practice is focused on listening and exchange, and I‘m involved in artistic production, collaboration, curation, and art education.
+I showcase my work in various forms like performances, installations, videos, text, drawings, workshops, and audio works.

 Residencies, Awards, Fellowships